smithy-lang/smithy-rs/design/src/server/from_parts.md

 /// Provides a protocol aware extraction from a [`Request`].
 This borrows the
 /// [`Parts`], in contrast to [`FromRequest`]. pub trait FromParts<Protocol>: Sized {
-    type Rejection: IntoResponse<Protocol>;
+    /// The type of the failures yielded extraction attempts. type Rejection: IntoResponse<Protocol>;

     /// Extracts `self` from a [`Parts`] synchronously.